canfie1d/complete-react-scripts/packages/react-scripts/README.md

 - `animated`

 ---
-Migrating from `1.1.10` to `1.1.11`

-Inside any created project that has not been ejected, run:

-npm install --save --save-exact helpful-react-scripts@1.1.11

----
-We plan to stay up to date with create-react-app as often as possible.
+I plan to stay up to date with create-react-app as often as possible.

-Note: This package is maintained for our specific needs at Helpful Human and while feature requests are encouraged, they may not align with the needs of Helpful Human.

 Note: There is a problem with Stylus reporting error locations correctly in `Node v7.x.x^`.
 Use Node v6.x.x to remedy.

 For additional information, please refer to the following documentation:

+---
 * [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.